 Here’s the issue with squat stands: although they often feature a small footprint, they’re much less stout than a power rack.
-If you’re a CrossFit athlete, good luck doing kipping pull-ups or muscle-ups.
+If you’re a CrossFit athlete good luck doing kipping pull-ups or muscle-ups, however, you'll enjoy using some of the best crossfit barbell on this.
 If you’re a powerlifter, you better make sure you don’t rerack too hard for fear of the rack moving and you misplacing the barbell on the j-cups.
 The SR-4000 fixes these issues, although in doing so, it does present another one which we’ll discuss.

 If you’re wanting a squat stand that comes in at a rather budget-friendly price (although not the cheapest) for your home gym that has the stability of a power rack, the SR-4000 may be a good option (if you have room.)

-Curious about how this rack compares to the competition like the Rogue SML-2 and others?
+Curious about how this rack compares to some of the best squat racks like the Rogue SML-2 and others?
 Then keep reading for my full review of the SR-4000 Rack from REP Fitness.

 Before I get into all the details, let’s tackle the most important question of all: is the REP SR-4000 Squat Rack going to suit your specific needs?
 The right squat rack for you will depend on the type of workouts you train, space availability, and budget.
 Here are my recommendations below.